earshot-xyz/earshot-xyz.github.io/pages/about.md

 ---
 layout: page
 title: "ABOUT"
-subtitle: "*the range or distance over which one can hear or be heard*"
+subtitle: ""
-description: "Ricerca e Produzione Musicale Elettraocustica"
+description: "the range or distance over which one can hear or be heard"

 permalink: /about/
 ---